pawel-napieracz/react-demo/README.md

 npm start
 ```

-The browser opens on http://localhost:3000
+The browser opens the site on http://localhost:3000

 Use the following credentials to sign in:
-* Login: `react`
+* Username: `react`
 * Password: `demo`